skiptoniam/ppmData/README.md

 ### Example

 Here is an example using a dataset from the `ppmData` package.
-We setup a quadrature scheme for the species located within Tasmania, Australia.
+We setup a quadrature scheme for the species *Tasmaphena sinclairi* located within Tasmania, Australia.

 ``` r
 library(ppmData)